michael-hartmann/caps/docs/manual/manual.rst

     # L/R, L, R, T, ldim, E*(L+R)/(hbar*c)
     0.009999999999999998, 5e-07, 5e-05, 300, 701, -325.8011897578629

-General materials can be described using ``--material`` which expects the path to a material file.
-A material file has the following format:
+General materials can be defined by the user and specified by the flag ``--material``.
+Its parameter should be a path to a file describing the material in the following format:

 .. code-block:: console